Today's playful fine motor skills activities are FUN, easy, low-prep Easter Games for kids! Let's get crackin'!

 Game 3: Egg Balance

 This would make for a hilarious group game or relay game.
 You could also use edible eggs and play like the Oreo cookie game, where you start with it on your head and have to get it to your mouth without using your hands.
-We did that at a family Christmas party with Oreos and everyone from the youngest kid to the grumpiest uncle had a fun time!
+We did that at a family Christmas party with Oreos.
+Everyone from the youngest kid to the grumpiest uncle had a fun time!

 Both of my kids got a kick out of this plastic egg version and we all giggled quite a bit as the eggs fell!